warclab/xilinx-userspace-dma/README.md

 compilation terminated.
 ```

+## Using the Driver with a PetaLinux Kernel

+For how to add the driver to a PetaLinux project and build it against a PetaLinux kernel, see [issue #24](https://github.com/bperez77/xilinx_axidma/issues/24).

 ## Limitations/To-Do's

 1. There is currently no explicit support for concurrency, so only one thread should access the driver at a time.